ed3894/Rock-Fall-/Report.md

 ## Abstract

-This project explores the development of a lightweight, embedded system for real-time rockfall detection using an Arduino 33 BLE sensor equipped with a TinyML shield.
-A three-axis accelerometer and gyroscope were utilized to record vibrations caused by rocks rolling down a slope simulated in a soil-filled bin.
-The experimental setup involved rolling rocks in varying quantities and positions, alongside background noise recordings, resulting in 200 labeled samples of 1.5 seconds at 100 Hz.
-Data preprocessing was performed using spectral features (FFT) and processed through a neural network in Edge Impulse.
-The network architecture consisted of a 78-feature input layer, two dense layers (20 and 10 neurons), and a binary output layer to classify rockfall events versus background noise.
-Initial results demonstrate the system's ability to distinguish rockfall activity under controlled conditions.
-Future improvements include expanding the dataset with varied terrain and environmental noise, optimizing model parameters, and field validation to enhance real-world applicability.
+This project focuses on developing a lightweight, embedded system for real-time rockfall detection using an Arduino 33 BLE sensor equipped with a TinyML shield.
+A three-axis accelerometer and gyroscope were used to record vibrations caused by simulated rockfalls in a soil-filled bin inclined at 45°.
+The dataset consisted of 100 rockfall events and 100 background noise events, each sampled for 1.5 seconds at 100 Hz.
+An 80/20 training/testing split was applied, and spectral features were extracted using FFT preprocessing.
+A neural network with a 78-feature input layer, two dense layers (20 and 10 neurons), and a binary output layer was trained and tested, achieving an accuracy of 96.67% on the testing data.
+The model was deployed to the Arduino board, housed in a custom 3D-printed enclosure.
+A red LED flashes when rockfall events are detected, showcasing a real-time implementation of the model.
+Future work includes field validation, expanding datasets, and testing in varied environmental conditions for improved robustness and applicability.

 ## Introduction